jupdike/bray/README.md

 ### Special inline auto-numbering footnotes

 `[^](https://example.com/ "Text of note")` will turn into `<FootNote index="auto" src="https://example.com/">Text of note</FootNote>`, a component which you must define.
-You can then collect up your footnotes as desired (and auto-number them (which must be done at render to time for the numbers to come out in the right order), and de-duplicate notes (to use the same index number for the same note), for example), and then make your own `<FootNotes/>` component, so your list of notes can be spit out automatically at the end of your document, exactly where you want your long list of footnotes to live.
+You can then collect up your footnotes as desired (and auto-number them (which must be done at render to time for the numbers to come out in the right order), and de-duplicate notes (to use the same index number for the same note, for example), and then make your own `<FootNotes/>` component, so your list of notes can be spit out automatically at the end of your document, exactly where you want your long list of footnotes to live.

 ### Improved custom hyphenation

 Include one or more files ending in `hyphens.txt` in your input source files to manually add soft hyphens to specific words throughout your document.
 For example, each line of the text file would be a single word, with asterisks where you want soft hyphens: `Hy*phen*ate`.
 This is especially helpful for foreign words or proper nouns that are not hyphenated to your liking, downstream.
 Check [Merriam-Webster](https://www.merriam-webster.com/dictionary/hyphenate) if you are unsure how to hyphenate a given word.

+## Win, win, win

 This combination of small extensions, plus Bray's Turing-complete approach, plus Markdown's intuitiveness (and lack of indentation) makes for a really robust, powerful, and easy-to-use document generation system, which can scale up to an entire book.
-And the main part of your document is mostly just written in a semantic, domain-specific authoring language.
+And the main part of your document is mostly just written in a semantic, domain-specific authoring language which you define and extend.